 Premium Discount does not apply to assigned risk business.

-The new table uses "production expense provisions" in lieu of the traditional stock and non-stock choices for columns A & B. Production expense provisions include commissions and other acquisition expenses reported in the carrier's NAIC annual statement.
-Other acquisition expenses include: maintenance of branch offices, writing of policies, billing and collection of premiums, auditing records of delinquent agents, and service to agents.The "production expense provisions" item varies on the type of production system, either the agent system or direct writer system.
+The table uses "production expense provisions" in lieu of the traditional stock and non-stock choices for columns A & B. Production expense provisions include commissions and other acquisition expenses reported in the carrier's NAIC annual statement.
+Other acquisition expenses include: maintenance of branch offices, writing of policies, billing and collection of premiums, auditing records of delinquent agents, and service to agents.The "production expense provisions" item varies on the type of production system.

 This endorsement is flexible, so the look can be different from what you see in the Policy Forms Manual.
-Since premium discount tables are advisory in Indiana, a carrier my use its own premium discount table if it filed such table with the DOI (in Indiana or other states).
-The notes at the bottom of the page of the endorsement in the Policy Forms Manual gives you an idea of the customizing one can do when issuing the endorsement.
+Since premium Discount tables in Indiana are advisory.
+If a carrier wants to use it's own premium discount table it must be filed with and approved by the Indiana Department of Insurance.
+For ideas on customization refer to this endorsement in the Policy Forms Manual.